 Thomson-Reuters Briefs Team

-The court will accept documents in a foreign language if accompanied with an English translation.
+The Court will accept a document in a foreign language if it is accompanied by an English translation.

 Xll.
 Sealed Records/Cases/Decisions.

 If the superior court record on appeal is transferred to this Court under seal, that record will remain closed to the public while the appeal is pending in this Court.
 However, any document(s) filed by the parties in the Court of Appeals (e.g., briefs, appendices, motions) will be considered public record.
 Such documents will be maintained under seal only if the Court of Appeals has granted a motion filed in this Court requesting that the document(s) be sealed.
 Decisions issued by this Court in any matter are a matter of public record.